Charles Lasègue: Concept of "folie à deux"

-Eponym Lasègue’s sign'
+Lasègue’s sign'

 One of Lasègue's most well known contributions to neurology was termed "Lasègue's sign" otherwise known as "Lasègue’s test."
 In his publication he introduced effects that manifest from stretching the sciatic nerve by flexing the hip and extending the leg.
 In the field of clinical practice, it became the standard test.
 He actually stated in his 1864 paper that the level of pain will not increase from passively extending or flexing the leg.
 This means it was most likely that he had not tried it with the combination flexing the hip at the time.
 However, Lasègue noted that he could tell malingerers apart from patients experiencing real sciatic pain by just conducting the leg raise test.
 Although Lasègue was the one to emphasize its presence in sciatica and the importance it held for diagnostics, it was his student named Forst in 1881 who first described the sign.